 TGay Editor: Modify the following text in P525L1 (29.5.11.1.1) as follows:

-If the TXVECTOR parameter EDMG_MODULATION is set to EDMG_SC_MODE, the TXVECTOR parameters NUM_STS and NUM_TX_CHAINS shall be equal, and the value of both parameters shall be equal to the number of utilized testing instrumentation input ports.
+If the TXVECTOR parameter EDMG_MODULATION is set to EDMG_SC_MODE, the TXVECTOR parameters NUM_STS and NUM_TX_CHAINS shall be equal, and the value of both parameters shall be equal to the number of utilized testing instrumentation input ports or antennas, if ports are not available on the STA under test.
 In the test, NSS = NSTS (no STBC) shall be used.
 If the TXVECTOR parameter NUM_STS is set to a value greater than 1, the two or more space-time streams shall have the same modulation type.
-Each transmit chain of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
+The identity matrix should be used as the expansion matrix.
+Each port or antenna of the transmitting STA which is connected to a transmit chain shall be assigned to a port or antenna of the testing instrumentation in a way that makes signal coupling between the different transmit signal paths negligible.